Sankalp-Mittal/Chat_Server/README.md

 [<sender>]: <your message>
 ```
 4. **Group Management**:
-   - A user can create a group that doesn't already exist.
+   - A user can create a group that doesn't already exist, but this __group name__ cannot have spaces.
    ```
    /create_group <group name>
    ```